Giangiacomo Feltrinelli: Third world activism

 Feltrinelli spent the 1960s travelling the world and making links with various radical Third World leaders and guerrilla movements.
 In the Cuban house of the photographer Alberto Korda, Feltrinelli saw and was given Korda's iconic photo of Che Guevara.
 Within six months of Che's assassination, Feltrinelli sold over two million posters bearing the image.
 In 1964, Feltrinelli met Cuban prime minister Fidel Castro.
 In 1967, he went to Bolivia and met with Régis Debray.

 Feltrinelli published the writings of figures such as Castro, Che and Ho Chi Minh, and a series of pamphlets on the unfolding insurgencies and wars in Southeast Asia and the Middle East.
 He was a close friend of the student leader Rudi Dutschke, whom he invited to convalesce in Italy after Dutschke was seriously wounded by an assassination attempt.
 Feltrinelli gave financial support to the Popular Front for the Liberation of Palestine, among other causes.

-Guerilla activity
+Guerrilla activity

 In 1968, Feltrinelli went to Sardinia to make contact with left-wing and separatist groups on the island, intending to make Sardinia a socialist republic similar to Cuba and "liberate it from colonialism".
 His attempt to strengthen Graziano Mesina's rebel forces was eventually nullified by Italian military intelligence.

 Feltrinelli increasingly advocated guerrilla activity in Italy.
 In 1970, fearing a right-wing coup d'etat, he founded the militant Gruppi di Azione Partigiana (Partisan Action Groups, or GAP).
 GAP would become Italy's second-largest militant organization to be formed during the Years of Lead, after the Red Brigades.
 Anticipating assassination attempts by the CIA or Mossad, Feltrinelli assumed a nom de guerre ("Osvaldo") and went underground.